 The wind was blowing and we didn’t stay long.
 Still, the idyllic of the place left my visitors amazed.
 In a couple of months, this will be a place to go for a swim.

 Back at the car, we decided to head for Cascade Falls.
-If it would have been later in the season we may have continued to Cottonwood campground and maybe even to Revelstoke.
-I promise to blog about that later this year.
+If it would have been later in the season and the road in better condition we would have continued to Cottonwood campground and on to Revelstoke.

 On our drive back from Mabel Lake to the ranch, we made a short detour down to the Shuswap river before heading home.